Skip to main content

 Augustus retained the senate as the central institution of Roman political life, but transformed its membership and function.

-What is the equestrians?
+What are the equestrians?

 Show answer